Jlucantoine/IOS101-codepath-prework/README.md

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)
-Meet up
+- Meet up
-    .
-Different Pages
+    - Different Pages
-    .
-Menus
+    - Menus
-Youtube
+- Youtube
-    .
-Shorts
+    - Shorts
-    .
-Video search
+    - Video search

-CityFind
+- ParkMe

-Finding thins to do in cities with friends and strangers based on interests
+    - Helping to locate and find parking in an area.
+Making the parking search more efficient and less frustrating to drivers.
+Take account of area traffic, building density, parking rules, designation and other factors to filter through.

 ## Notes